 It is no surprise that having a place to call home, with all that means, in comfort and security, is the #2 reason.
-As a homeowner, you have control over who has access to your home, and you are able to secure it how you see fit.
+As a homeowner, you have control over who has access to your home, and you can secure it how you see fit.